kapcus/dbchanger/README.md

 php bin/console.php dbchanger:generate DEV 12345 I7 -d
 ```

+In case `-d` is specified, output is dumped into standard output.

 Source dbChange content is searched in `inputDirectory` specified in [config.neon](config/config.neon)
 Generated content is stored in `outputDirectory` specified in [config.neon](config/config.neon)